 Because it is very easy to miss decimal points (or decimal commas) in parts lists, a convention for writing resistances has developed.
-By this convention, which is not approved by the IEC or the British national standards, the decimal point is replaced by the letter “K” (for thousand) or “M” (for million).
+By this convention, the decimal separator is replaced by a letter based on the multiplier, for example, “K” (for thousand) or “M” (for million).
 So, for example

 |4,700 =||4.7K =||4K7|

 Where the multiplier is 1 the letter “R” is used.
 The symbol Ω was not used because it is not available on many printers.
 For example:

 |68 =||68R (multiplier is 1, black)|

 Later additions were “G” (from the SI's “giga-”), and “T” (from the SI's “tera-”).
 Notice the code is all in uppercase (a different set of characters, in lowercase is used with capacitors).

 Finally, most recently, an uppercase “L” was chosen to represent the submultiplier 1/1000th (SI's “milli-”).
 For example, 6L8 Ω is 6.8 milliohms.

 IEC 60062:2016.
 Marking codes for resistors and capacitors.

 IEC 60062:2016/AMD1:2019.
 Amendment 1 - Marking codes for resistors and capacitors.